As Amazon Associates we earn from qualifying purchases.

 The main difference with this body solid cable machine is that the cable pulleys are more adjustable.
 The cable position can be set not just to high and low but they can also be set to many different positions in between which means that you can change up a fair few exercise positions to vary the range of movement.

-Size wise, this does take up less room on the width, but extends out an inch and a half further both from the wall and in height and will likely be easier to find a place for in a smaller home gym so this beast of a machine is worth real consideration if the PCCO90X is just too wide.
+Size wise, this does take up less room on the width (there’s actually an even thinner version), but extends out an inch and a half further both from the wall and in height and will likely be easier to find a place for in a smaller home gym so this beast of a machine is worth real consideration if the Titan Fitness model is just too wide.

 The other big difference between this cable crossover machine and the first mentioned is, you guessed it, the price.
 As this cable training center is high quality and has all of that weight with it, you should expect a high price tag and guess what?
 You also get that included too! 🙂